molostoff/xrx/03-forecast-subscription/README.txt

 Contents of view folder
-views/list-itmes.xq - Create an HTML table, one record per item views/view-item.xq - View a single item (read only) with a nvigation to Edit and Delete
+views/list-itmes.xq - Create an HTML table, one record per item views/view-item.xq - View a single item (read only) with a nvigation to Edit and Delete views/list-areas.xq - Creates a list of items for the selction list

 Contents of edit